AndersDeath/diary2/000-current.md

 # 09 März - Samstag - Berlin - 536 Tag der Einwanderung - Cold Sunny

 Today We were in Tegel.
 The road to that place was extremely long.
 Belins transport did't work well again.
 It was really painful.
 However Tegel as a district is perfect.
 Firstly we wisited Humboldt library which is an example of postmodern style.
 The enter to the place is absolutely free.
 Secondly we walked around and found (=)) a cool lake.
+I so miss lakes and sea itself that I was just happy to see